ducnm98/learning-r-language/README.md

 - Books: R Graphics Cookbook

-This repository will use both language English and Vietnamese
+This repository will use both language English and Vietnamese.
+If you have any questions please ask me at:
+ * Email: ducnm.john98@gmail.com